 The Federal government and state governments have established programs and guidance to provide individuals and small and mid-sized businesses with assistance to minimize the economic impact of the novel Coronavirus (COVID-19).
-The U.S. Small Business Administration, for example, provides capital and liquidity to certain affected businesses.

 The information provided herein is intended for informational purposes only.
 We encourage you to research programs and resources that may apply to you or your business.
+Consult your accountant, attorney or banking professional for assistance completing loan applications.

 - Restaurant Delivery and Pickup: Restaurateurs and similar businesses can create delivery options for customers through GrubHub, DoorDash, UberEats and other delivery services.
 Visit Restaurant Den for more information.